hofstadter-io/hof/docs/content/getting-started/code-generation.md

 ### Repeated Templates

-We just saw how to loop over data and apply a template fragment.
-We can also render with __repeated templates__, which will write a file for each element of an iterable (list or struct fields).
+In addition to looping over data and applying a template fragment, as mentioned in the previous example, you can use __repeated templates__ to write a file for each element in an iterable such as a list or struct field.

-Use `[]` to render a file for each element in the input to a `-T` flag.
+To render a file for each element in the input to a `-T` flag, use `[]`.

 {{<codeInner title="> terminal" lang="sh">}}
 $ hof gen types.cue schema.cue -T type.go="[]{{ .Name }}.go" -O out/